Parl-Network/parl-node/API.md

 #### Get Account History
 Fetch up to 20 history events for an account on a specific asset.

-NOTE: If no asset is provided, default is set to ZYTEX.
+NOTE: If no asset is provided, default is set to PARL.

 ##### Method `get_account_history`